Ya Kid K

-Ya Kid K (born Manuela Barbara Kamosi Moaso Djogi, 26 January 1972) is a Congolese–Belgian hip hop recording artist.
+Manuela Barbara Kamosi Moaso Djogi (born 27 January 1972), known as Ya Kid K, is a Congolese-Belgian hip hop recording artist.
 She was the rapper for the dance/house act Technotronic.
-Her sister is Karoline 'Leki' Kamosi.
+Her sister is Karoline "Leki" Kamosi.

 Early life

-At the age of 11, Djogi moved to Belgium, later moving to Chicago (where she explored hip-hop, and the emerging sounds of house music), and later moved to Dallas, Texas.
+At the age of 11, Djogi moved to Belgium, later moving to Chicago where she explored hip-hop, and the emerging sounds of house music, and then to Dallas, Texas.